Remember when thermostats used to just change the temperature? Those were good times.

 - Raise the temperature 30 minutes before you wake up (5:30 AM).

-This let’s you go to sleep and wake up in a comfortable temperature, while sleeping at a more “energy efficient” temperature. if all that sounds complicated, don’t worry.
-Many programmable thermostats come with preset options.
-And higher-end models will walk you through the programming process.
+This let’s you go to sleep and wake up in a comfortable temperature, while sleeping at a more “energy efficient” temperature.
+If all that sounds complicated, don’t worry.
+Many programmable thermostats come with preset options; higher-end models will walk you through the programming process.

-More schedules=more customization=more comfort and potential energy savings.
+More schedules equals more customization which equals more comfort and potential energy savings.